-Accreditation of Prior Experiential Learning (APEL)
+Recognition of Prior Experiential Learning (RPEL)

 It is learning which has taken place from a range of experiences and is often unstructured, personal and unconsciously gained.
 Skills, knowledge and abilities that come with this type of learning however can be equal to those gained by students following traditional courses through formal educational institutions.